lukesimurina/health-insurance-smartcontract-demo/README.md

 Dependencies:

 -   Python 3: The programming language used for the Flask web server.
-Download from https://www.python.org/downloads/
+Download from https://www.python.org/downloads/ (Works with 3.9.5)
 -   Node.js and npm: Needed for running Ganache CLI and Truffle Suite.
-Download from https://nodejs.org/en/download/
+Download from https://nodejs.org/en/download/ (16.20.2)
 -   Flask: Python web framework.
 Documentation at http://flask.palletsprojects.com/en/1.1.x/installation/
 -   Web3.py: A Python library for interacting with Ethereum.
 Documentation at https://web3py.readthedocs.io/en/stable/
 -   Ganache CLI: Personal blockchain for Ethereum development.
 Install via npm with npm install -g ganache-cli